-The report did not quantify the level of each of these typographies and there may be some overlap depending on situation (particularly “The Chancer”).
+The research did not quantify the level of each of these typographies and there may be some overlap depending on situation (particularly “The Chancer”).
 Availability of cattle is important to all the different purchasing patterns.
 Farmers then have different priorities in which animal they choose or how they make decisions on these.

 The research highlights that no single policy can influence cattle purchasing practices due to the diversity of approaches and influences to buying cattle.
 Providing additional disease risk information at the point of sale may be relevant for some farmers, but others will benefit from local information and advisory services.
 Compensation values do not appear to be a significant factor in cattle purchasing decisions.

 Phase 2 of the study builds on existing evidence showing that information about bTB risk is not the main factor used when making purchasing decisions.
 Factors such as how the cattle are managed and their production levels take priority.
 In cases where two animals are similar with respect to other factors, bTB can be the factor that helps make the choice between them.